-With its own URL (therenewalproject.com), Allstate insurance created a collection of stories to “highlight, support, and celebrate ordinary people creating extraordinary community renewal.”
-The website is just one factor in a series of other “renewal” campaigns, created by Atlantic Media Strategies, the content studio for The Atlantic.
+Allstate insurance created a collection of stories on a separate website (therenewalproject.com) to “highlight, support, and celebrate ordinary people creating extraordinary community renewal.”
+The website is just one in a series of other “renewal” campaigns, created by Atlantic Media Strategies, the studio for The Atlantic.

 Cocaine Economics: Partnership between Netflix and The Wall Street Journal

-To promote new television show “Narcos,” Netflix partnered with the advertising department of The Wall Street Journal to create a standalone piece of content digging deep in the show’s central issue—violence among cocaine traffickers.
-The content is highly engaging with the text broken up with illustrations, interactive animations, pull quotes, video clips of the show and links to relevant WSJ content.
+To promote new television show “Narcos,” Netflix partnered with the advertising department of The Wall Street Journal to create a standalone piece digging deep in the show’s central issue — violence among cocaine traffickers.
+The content is highly engaging due to illustrations, interactive animations, pull quotes and video clips of the show.

 Can You Guess Which Animal Fact We Made Up?: Partnership between Wendy’s and BuzzFeed